Shiitake Mushroom (Lentinula edodes)

 Shiitake is standardly cooked rather than eaten raw.
 Per case reports on shiitake dermatitis, raw or undercooked shiitake can trigger a toxic skin reaction to lentinan, a compound in the mushroom's cell wall, appearing about 48 hours after consumption as linear, whip-mark-like lesions that resolve within roughly 10 days.
 Lentinan is thermolabile and breaks down with heat, so thoroughly cooked shiitake doesn't carry the same reported risk.

 For how shiitake compares to other edible species covered on this site, see the Edible Mushroom Guide.
+For research on shiitake, lentinan, and AHCC as functional supplements, see Shiitake Mushroom Benefits.

 Frequently Asked Questions